sanjeevkumarcode/Full_Stack_Data_Science_Assignments_iNeuron.ai/README.md

 # iNeuron_Python_Assignments
-This repository is created to upload all the python assignments of iNeuron..
+This repository is created to upload all the python assignments of iNeuron.